Church of the Nativity (UNESCO World Heritage Site)

 At the entrance yard, you can see the statue of Saint Jerome known for his achievement of translating the Bible into Latin.

-Confrontation between three Christian churches
+The confrontation between three Christian churches

 It looks like a children’s fight…

-Besides, though the Church of the Nativity still needs a huge restoration, the confrontation makes more difficult to start it.
+Besides, though the Church of the Nativity still needs a huge restoration, the confrontation makes it more difficult to start it.

 Information